allo-media/tech-blog/_posts/2018-02-05-chaining-http-requests-in-elm.md

             Task.fail "No events."
 ```

+Note the use of `Task.succeed` and `Task.fail`, which are approximately the Elm equivalents of `Promise.resolve` and `Promise.reject`.

-So in order to chain all the pieces we have so far, we obviously need glue.
-And this glue is `Task.andThen`.
+So in order to chain all the pieces we have so far, we obviously need *glue*.
+And this glue is the `Task.andThen` function.
 Its signature is:

 ```haskell
 andThen : (a -> Task x b) -> Task x a -> Task x b
 ```

-The first argument, which is a function, will have to accept the result of a previous succesful task (the second argument), and return another task exposing a next value.
-The whole thing is a new Task exposing that new value.
-That means we can chain things this way, which is quite fancy:
+The first argument, the `(a -> Task x b)` function, will have to accept the raw result of a previous succesful task (the second argument), and return another task exposing another value.
+The whole thing is a new `Task` exposing that new value.
+That means we can finally chain our tasks this fancy way:

 ```haskell
 fetchEvents